movementbuff/LowSpecBHTest1/README.md

 - Finally, Use RTSS to cap Frame Rate at 120, 125, 144, 165, 180, 200 or use the in-game Frame Limiter to prevent the framerate from spiking and dipping  (RTSS is strongly preferred.
 It is free and simple to use)
   I recommend testing each Frame Rate cap over several matches until you can decide on which is the most consistent during fights.

-ENABLE ANTIALIASING IN THE GAMES GRAPHIC SETTINGS IF YOU ARE STREAMING GAMEPLAY OR WANT THE IMAGE TO LOOK CLEANER.
+IF YOU WANT TO FURTHER INCREASE FPS YOU CAN REMOVE THE ANTIALIASING I HAVE ADDED BUT IT WILL MAKE THE IMAGE LOOK VERY HARSH.
-Additionally, add these commands to your Engine.ini underneath " [SystemSettings] " if you wish to use AntiAliasing but find it is too blurry:
+To do so, remove these commands from your Engine.ini underneath " [SystemSettings] " if you wish to remove AntiAliasing.

 r.PostProcessAAQuality=3